 - For the 2010 program, please see HoT ‘n’ Deadly!
 Nursing ‘n’ Paramedics @ ECU

-- The 2012 program was held as a camp where 24 Indigenous metropolitan and rural high school students participated.
+- The 2012 program was held as a camp where 24 Aboriginal metropolitan and rural high school students participated.

 Higher Education Participation and Partnerships Program (HEPPP) funding.